hvitoi/linux-docs/Commands/Logs/journalctl.md

 journalctl -p err..alert # only error, critical and alert (not emerg (0)) journalctl -p 1..3 # 3, 2, 1
 journalctl -p 3 # 3, 2, 1 and 0

+# Jump to the end
+journalctl -e

+# Add message explanations where available
+journalctl -x

 ```